Driving positive change through data

 The national picture

-AI Summary: The national picture shows a decrease in female-led companies in England by 0.26%, Northern Ireland by 0.52%, and Scotland by 0.15%.
-Wales experienced a slight increase of 0.15%.
-Trends indicate a fluctuation in female-led companies across the regions.
+AI Summary: The national picture shows a decline in female-led companies in England by 0.25%, Northern Ireland by 0.51%, and Scotland by 0.16%, while Wales saw a 0.15% increase.
+Changing trends indicate a mixed scenario of growth and decline in female-led companies across the countries.

 Nation